acquia/blt/readme/project-tasks.md

 1. Verify that correct local database credentials are set in `local.settings.php`.
 1. Ensure that project dependencies have already been built via `blt setup:build`

-To re-install Drupal, execute: `blt setup:drupal:install`.
+To re-install Drupal, execute: `blt drupal:install`.
 Note that this will drop the existing database tables and install Drupal from scratch!

 ## Add, update, or patch a dependency